MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/models.md

 Support for the **o1 series** models was added in API version `2024-09-01-preview`.

 The `max_tokens` parameter has been deprecated and replaced with the new `max_completion_tokens` parameter. **o1 series** models will only work with the `max_completions_tokens` parameter.

+### Region availability

+Available for standard and global standard deployment in East US2 and Sweden Central for approved customers.

 ## GPT-4o audio